Enfey/IBM-AI-For-New-Students/README.md

 > [!TIP]
 >
-> We currently only focused on a few use case and let the openAI model with RAG to deal the other users' question.
+> We currently only focused on a few use case and let the OpenAI model with RAG to deal the other users' question.

 - **Freshman Onboarding**: New students can ask questions about facilities, schedules, and orientation activities.
 - **Campus Navigation**: Students can request navigation assistance for campus buildings.
 - **Event Recommendations**: Students can receive personalized event and activity suggestions.
-- **Campus related problem**: Students can ask some additional quesitons like EC problem and tuition probelm...
+- **Campus related problem**: Students can ask some additional questions like EC problem and tuition problem...

 ## **Testing**

-We employ **Lighthouse** and **Jest unit testing** to ensure high code quality.
+We employ **User Testing**, **Lighthouse** and **Jest unit testing** to ensure high code quality.
 Tests are located in the `tests/` directory.

 ## **Project Management**

-We follow the **Agile/Scrum** methodology and manage our tasks using a **Kanban board** on Trello.
+We follow the **Agile/Scrum** methodology and manage our tasks using our [Trello Board](https://trello.com/b/udjBpvNW/ibm-ai-for-new-students).
 Key development phases include:
 1. **Sprint Planning**
 2. **Daily Standups**
 3. **Backlog Grooming**